‘Outstanding’ community (Ofsted 2011) – ‘Excellent’ (ISI 2010)

 Mrs Jo Leite - Housemistress

-After leaving Sheffield University I spent the first 5 years in Barcelona teaching English as a foreign language and running a small language school.
-I returned to England with my husband in 2001 and trained to be a Primary School Teacher.
-I then worked as a part time teacher in primary schools and enjoyed raising my two children.
-Three years ago I took up my post as Learning Support Teacher at Ratcliffe College.
-I joined Girls Boarding in September 2010 and now live at the college with my family.
-I spend my precious free time with my family and entertaining my young sons!
+After leaving Sheffield University in 1996 with a degree in Hispanic Studies, I spent five years in Barcelona teaching English as a foreign language and running a small language school.
+I returned to England with my husband in 2001 and trained to be a teacher.
+I joined Ratcliffe College in 2008 as a Learning Support teacher, after having had two children.
+I joined Girls’ Boarding as Housemistress in September 2010 and now live at the college with my family.
+I continue to teach in the Learning Support Department and thoroughly enjoy my pastoral role in boarding.
+I completed an MA in Learning and Teaching at Leicester University in 2013 and I like to spend my precious free time with my family!

 I was born in Belfast, grew up in North Wales then attended Leeds University where I read Educational Studies, Technology and Physical Education.
 While there, I was Captain of Rugby and Hockey, and also a keen golfer and skier.
 I was fortunate enough to play representative rugby for the Irish Exiles, U21s and Students, along with Premiership and first division rugby.
 My teaching career then followed: at Repton in Derbyshire and then Downe House in Berkshire.
 During these spells I was Head of Department, Master i.c Rugby, Skiing and Socials, and then Housemaster, before moving to Ratcliffe together with my wife, Sam, and my children Ciernan, who attends the Nursery School, and twins Aoife and Finian.